Sue Hubbell, Milbridge essayist known for writing about beekeeping, dies at 83

 It was a transition that she said forced her to become a bee expert, accountant and truck mechanic.

 Hubbell was born Suzanne Gilbert on Jan.
-28, 1935, in Kalamazoo, Michigan, according to her Times obituary.
-She attended Swarthmore College and the University of Michigan before moving to California with her husband Paul Hubbell.
-The two married in 1955.
+28, 1935, in Kalamazoo, Michigan, according to Brian Hubbell and came from a “long line of cantankerous and strong-willed women.”
+She attended Swarthmore College and the University of Michigan before eloping and then moving to California with her husband Paul Hubbell in 1955.

 She earned a bachelor’s degree in journalism from the University of Southern California in 1956 and her Masters of Library Science at Drexel University in 1965.

-In the late 1960s she and her husband lived in Rhode Island before moving to a farm in the Ozark Mountains in Missouri and taking up beekeeping in 1972.
+In the late 1960s she and her husband lived in Rhode Island before striking out to explore the country with two Irish Setters in their Volkswagen van.
+In 1972 they moved to a farm in the Ozark Mountains in Missouri and took up beekeeping.

 Hubbell began freelancing for the St. Louis Post-Dispatch and eventually The New York Times to help supplement the income from the struggling honey bee operation.